Stroke and Heart Attack Prevention

 What’s included in the evaluation?

 The Stroke and Heart Attack Prevention Evaluation requires 2 appointments.
-The first appointment lasts about 3 hours and includes a cardiovascular exam, a comprehensive physiological assessment, and a nutritional consultation.
-During this appointment, your doctor reviews your lifestyle, personal health history, and family history before you undergo a comprehensive physical exam including lab work, an assessment of the plaque buildup in your carotids, and exercise testing.
+The first appointment lasts about 3 hours and includes a cardiovascular exam, a comprehensive physiological assessment.
+During this appointment, your doctor reviews your lifestyle, personal health history, and family history before you undergo a comprehensive physical exam including lab work, a referral for an assessment of the plaque buildup in your carotids, or CT coronary calcium score and exercise testing.

 potentrx.jpg